Black History Month at the Library

 These resource lists are not exhaustive.
 Please use library search to view our full collection.

-Our very popular book giveaway is back this year.
+Our very popular book giveaway continues this year.
 We'll be hiding copies across our libraries and sharing clues about where to find them on our Instagram Stories.
 Follow us on Instagram @uwelibrary for your chance to win a book.
 You can find out when we're giving books away by viewing the Black History Month events on the Events Diary.

 Our titles for this year are: